DataDog/hiring-engineers/answers.md

     Bonus Question Can you change the collection interval without modifying the Python check file you created?

     It is possible to change the interval without modifyinh the .py file.

-You can change it in the YAML
+    Yes, you can change it in the YAML

     <<Insert Image 008>>>